KeYProject/key-docs/docs/UsingKeyBook.md

 ```

 This formula says that, in a heap constructed from \verb+heap+ with the two
-given \emph{stores}, the values of \verb+self.rec.y+ and \verb+self.rec.x+ are
+given *stores*, the values of \verb+self.rec.y+ and \verb+self.rec.x+ are the
-the same.
+same.
 This is not true, however.
-The user can see that by, again
+The user can see that by, again *mentally*,
-\emph{mentally}, applying the axioms \eqref{eq:secondSelectAxiom} and
+applying the axioms \eqref{eq:secondSelectAxiom} and \eqref{eq:firstSelectAxiom}
-\eqref{eq:firstSelectAxiom} to the left side of the equation, resulting in
-\verb&1 + self.rec.y&, and axiom \eqref{eq:firstSelectAxiom} to the right side
+to the left side of the equation, resulting in \verb&1 + self.rec.y&, and axiom
-of the equation, resulting in \verb&self.rec.y&.
+\eqref{eq:firstSelectAxiom} to the right side of the equation, resulting in
+\verb&self.rec.y&.

 With this technique we have encountered a mistake in our postcondition.
+We
-We should have stated \lstinline+rec.x==\old(rec.y)+ instead of
+should have stated \lstinline+rec.x==\old(rec.y)+ instead of
 `rec.x==\old(rec.y)+1` in the JML specification.
-The reason is that the postincrement expression (in the \Java\ implementation)
+The reason is that the
+postincrement expression (in the Java implementation) returns the old value.
-returns the old value.
-A corrected version of the problem is included in file
+A corrected version of the problem is included in file `PostIncCorrected.java`.
-`PostIncCorrected.java`.
 The reader is encouraged to load this file and use the automated strategy to
 prove the problem.
-For further examples on using the \keysystem we point the reader to the
+For further examples on using the KeY system we point the
-tutorial chapter (Chapter~\ref{chap:tutorial}).
+reader to the tutorial chapter (Chapter~\ref{chap:tutorial}).

 ## Further Features

-\label{sec:16:further-features}
-Besides the introduced features and mechanisms in this chapter, the KeY
+Besides the introduced features and mechanisms in this chapter, the KeY systems
-systems employs a variety of different features.
-In the following we will give
+employs a variety of different features.
+In the following we will give a glimpse
-a glimpse into some other useful features of KeY.
+into some other useful features of KeY.

 #### Employing External Decision Procedures
-\index{decision procedure}

 Apart from strategies, which apply taclets automatically, KeY also employs
-external
-decision procedure tools for increasing the automation of proofs.
+external decision procedure tools for increasing the automation of proofs.
+If
-If formulas contain a lot of equations and inequations over terms that
+formulas contain a lot of equations and inequations over terms that represent
-represent structures from different theories it can be a good idea to use SMT
+structures from different theories it can be a good idea to use SMT solvers
-solvers instead of a full theorem prover. \index{SMT solver}SMT solvers implement
+instead of a full theorem prover.
+SMT solvers implement
-highly-efficient
-algorithms for deciding the satisfiability of formulas over specific theories,
+highly-efficient algorithms for deciding the satisfiability of formulas over
-in
-contrast to full theorem provers, which are designed to work on many different
+specific theories, in contrast to full theorem provers, which are designed to
-domains.
-We refer to~\citep{BradleyManna07} and \citep{KroeningStrichman08} for a more detailed
+work on many different domains.
+We refer to~\citep{BradleyManna07} and
-introduction and
+\citep{KroeningStrichman08} for a more detailed introduction and description of
-description of decision procedures and their applications.
+decision procedures and their applications.

-The field of decision procedures is very dynamic, and so is the way in which
+The field of decision procedures is very dynamic, and so is the way in which KeY
-KeY makes use of them.
-The user can choose among the available decision
+makes use of them.
+The user can choose among the available decision procedure
-procedure tools by selecting the main menu item \selDPConfig.
-We first load `generalProjection.key` and then choose
+tools by selecting the main menu item \selDPConfig.
+We first load
-\menu{SMT solvers Options}\index{SMT solver!options} via the main menu item \menu{Options}.
+`generalProjection.key` and then choose \menu{SMT solvers Options} via the main
-This opens the \menu{Settings for Decision Procedure} dialogue.
+menu item \menu{Options}.
+This opens the \menu{Settings for Decision Procedure}
+dialogue.
 The user can now adjust general SMT options as well as settings for
 individual solvers.

-In the *General SMT Options* pane, we can choose for instance the timeout
+In the *General SMT Options* pane, we can choose for instance the timeout for
-for the SMT
-solvers.
-Timeouts are important when working with SMT solvers, as the search
+the SMT solvers.
+Timeouts are important when working with SMT solvers, as the
-process can last very
-long, without necessarily leading anywhere.
+search process can last very long, without necessarily leading anywhere.
+Here we
-Here we suggest using as a first step the default timeout settings.
-However,
+suggest using as a first step the default timeout settings.
+However, for more
-for more
-complex problems, it can be useful to increase the
-timeout, to give the solver a better chance to find a proof.
+complex problems, it can be useful to increase the timeout, to give the solver
-For now we select the external decision procedure tool Z3\footnote{To use an
+a better chance to find a proof.
+For now we select the external decision
-external SMT solver it has to be installed beforehand and the path to the
+procedure tool Z3\footnote{To use an external SMT solver it has to be installed
-executable of the solver has to be set in the \menu{Settings for
+beforehand and the path to the executable of the solver has to be set in the
-Decision Procedure} dialogue.} in the menu
-on the left-hand side in the dialogue.
+\menu{Settings for Decision Procedure} dialogue.} in the menu on the left-hand
-Now we are able to adjust some settings for the
+side in the dialogue.
+Now we are able to adjust some settings for the solver if
-solver if needed, but for this example we leave the default settings and click
+needed, but for this example we leave the default settings and click *Okay*.
+In
-*Okay*.
-In the tool bar the \RunZ\ button now appears and
+the tool bar the \RunZ button now appears and we can press it.
+This opens
-we can press it.
-This opens a dialogue which shows the application of \index{Z3}Z3 and
+a dialogue which shows the application of Z3 and whether it was successful.
+In
-whether it was successful.
-In this case the dialogue says valid and the reader
+this case the dialogue says valid and the reader
 is now able to press the button *Apply*.
 This closes the proof in one step(!), as the *Proof* tab is telling us.
 Decision
 procedures can be very efficient on certain problems.
 On the down side, we
 sacrificed proof transparency here.

-In a more realistic setting, we use decision procedures towards the end of a
+In a more realistic setting, we use decision procedures towards the end of
-proof (branch), to close first-order goals which emerged from proving problems
+a proof (branch), to close first-order goals which emerged from proving problems
 that originally go beyond the scope of decision procedures.

 #### Counterexample Generator